paloitsingapore/sia-training/docs/STORY_RULES.md

    1.2.
 Use _TEMPLATE.md as base
    1.3.
 Follow SIA-XXX-brief-title.md naming convention
    1.4.
 Fill all required sections
    1.5.
-Ask questions and seek clarifications at each step
+Ask questions and seek clarificatons at each step

 2. Story Planning
    2.1.
 Review all requirements